-“In black and white, there are more colors than color photography, because you are not blocked by any colors so you can use your experiences, your knowledge, and your fantasy, to put colors into black and white.”– Anders Petersen
+“In black and white, there are more colors than color photography, because you are not blocked by any colors so you can use your experiences, your knowledge, and your fantasy, to put colors into black and white.”

-I have no particular style, more eclectic though my subjects often reflect wabi sabi, a life of imperfections where “nothing lasts, nothing is finished, and nothing is perfect.”
-From rural Australia and from my extensive travels throughout Asia, my collection is gathered from the streets of small towns and barangays, the abandoned farms and from the forgotten moments in the lives of total strangers.
+I have no particular style, though my subjects often reflect wabi sabi, a life of imperfections where “nothing lasts, nothing is finished, and nothing is perfect.”

 As James Kavanaugh wrote, “I am one of the searchers.
 There are, I believe, millions of us.
 We are not unhappy, but neither are we really content.
 We continue to explore life, hoping to uncover its ultimate secret.”

-These are among the moments that reflect my own ongoing search.
+These are among the images that reflect my personal journey, my own ongoing search for those secrets.

 – Jason Gregg